Why syllabus analysis is important during SSC CHSL exam preparation?

-Staff selection commission is responsible for the recruitment of Grade-‘B’,’C’ and ’D’ officers at various ministries and departments through eleven entries including SSC CHSL exam.
-SSC CHSL exam become a very important and plural entry to get into the government jobs these days.
-A number of students rush towards it irrespective of their qualification and start preparing for it randomly.
-Actually, they acknowledge that there are four subjects namely, General intelligence, General knowledge, Quantitative Aptitude, and English language and questions out of these sections are very easy and traditional.
+Staff Selection Commission is responsible for the recruitment of Grade-‘B’,’C’ and ’D’ officers at various ministries and departments through eleven entries including SSC CHSL, SSC JE, SSC CGL, SSC JHT, SSC SI ASI, SSC GD Constable, SSC MTS, and etc. SSC CHSL exam becomes a very important and plural entry to get into the government jobs these days.
+A number of students attend this exam irrespective of their qualification and start preparing for it randomly.
+In SSC CHSL exam, there are four subjects namely, General intelligence, General knowledge, Quantitative Aptitude, and English language and questions out of these sections are very easy and conventional.
 This attitude eventually leads to failure.
-The main reason behind this is improper or deferred analysis of the exam syllabus.
+The main reason behind this is improper or deferred analysis of the syllabus.

 SSC CHSL: Importance of exam syllabus analysis

-The following are the benefits of performing analysis of SSC CHSL exam syllabus.
+The following are the benefits of syllabus analysis before starting the SSC CHSL exam preparation.

-It is observed that the candidates who are not familiar with the exam syllabus usually ended up in studying the redundant topics, which are of no use and leads to frustration in the examination hall.
+It is observed that the candidates, who are not familiar with the exam syllabus usually ended up in studying the irrelevant topics, which are of no use and results in helplessness during the examination.
 In this case, such students toil very hard and could not make it in the exam.
 Hence, the ultimate solution for this problem is syllabus analysis at the very beginning of the preparation stage.
-So that, you do not need to over-study the framed subjects.
+So that, you can eliminate the over-study of irrelevant subjects.

-During syllabus analysis, you will observe that some topics are easy to handle while some are moderate and others are a way too complex.
-Therefore, to reduce time consumption and efforts in exam preparation, it is better to prioritize the topic of each section accordingly.
-Now, you can proceed to study.
+During syllabus analysis, you will observe that some topics are easy to comprehend, while some have moderate-level of difficulty and others are quite complex.
+Therefore, to reduce time consumption and efforts during the preparation, it is better to prioritize the topic of each section accordingly.
+After this, you can proceed to study.

-In SSC CHSL exam, different number of questions are asked out of different topics.
-In other words, the number of inquired questions are not same for each topic of the framed section.
-Therefore, you should examine the previous year papers of SSC CHSL exams and start preparing a table comprising of a list of topics in one column and number of questions in the other column.
-Finally, you will get the proper representation of topic wise inquired questions for all sections.
-This will help you in topic prioritization accordingly.
+In SSC CHSL exam, numerous questions are asked out of several topics and the number of inquired questions are not same for each topic in the section.
+Therefore, it is recommended that you should examine the previous year papers of SSC CHSL exam and prepare a table comprising of a list of topics in one column and number of questions in the other column.
+Finally, you will get the proper representation of the topic-wise questions from all sections.
+This will help you in priortizing topic efficiently.

-Most of the aspirants presume that the framed questions out of listed topics from the exam syllabus are very easy and conventional.
+Most of the aspirants presume that the asked questions out of the listed topics are very easy and repetitive.
 However, it is not so.
 SSC used to put some common and easy questions out of a few topics.
-While other questions level range from moderate to difficult.
-An effective analysis of questions breakups and questions level may result in optimum prioritization of topics.
+While other questions range from moderate to difficult.
+An effective analysis of questions break-up with difficulty level may result in optimum prioritization of topics.

-When you obtain the above things as per the planned and systematic way, then you can design and model the time table for studying appropriately.
+When you obtain the above prescribed things in the planned and systematic way, then you can design and prepare the time table for studying appropriately.
 Time table is the best instrument for time management.
-Everyone has 24 hours in a day in which you have to plan everything.
-Hence, consider this sense as well while you are preparing the respective study timetable.
+Now see, everyone has 24 hours in a day in which you have to plan everything.
+Hence, consider this perspective as well during time table preparation.

 Helps gaining confidence

-The analysis of the examination syllabus gives the vital and adequate confidence to the candidates.
+The analysis of the exam syllabus provides the adequate confidence to the candidates.
 They remain assured that they have not missed any important topic from their preparation.
-It gives confidence to score well in the examination as well.
+It gives confidence to score well in the examination.